By Aldous Hicks, CEO and Co-founder of ReCircle Recycling Ltd

 Currently, sensors are relatively expensive because they can sense multiple substances.
 Exception sensors, detecting one substance only, will be smaller, simpler and when mass-produced very much cheaper.

-Next, we need to reduce the size of the grinding, granulating and compacting equipment.
+Next, we need to reduce the size of the grinding, granulating and Dumpster Waste Compacting equipment.
 Smaller equipment means more compact appliances allowing consumers to process their recycling in their own home or business.

 With closed-loop recycling at home, the current efficient home delivery and pick-up services will be adapted to include bespoke equipment that will individually empty and weight each of the separately stored recycled products.
 On-demand home delivery and pick-up services have improved in performance and cost, due to systems developed by companies like Amazon and Uber.
 The application of this technology and processes to on-demand recycling collection will delivered lower costs and therefore greater value to closed-loop recycled products.